abylinjohnson/raspberrypi-basics/readme.md

-# This repository is made by when I learned Raspberry PI
+# This repository is made by me when I learned Raspberry PI

 In this repository you can find some template codes to get started with raspberry pi.